GMOD/Apollo/docs/TestScript.md

 13.1.2.2) Repeat for pseudogenes and non-coding RNAs.

-13.1.2.3) Reveal the _Details_ for Repeat Region and Transposable Element to display metadate for each annotation.
+13.1.2.3) Reveal the _Details_ for Repeat Region and Transposable Element to display metadate for each annotation and demonstrate editing details.

 13.1.3) Find an annotation using the _Annotation Name_ search box, and use the filters from the drop down menus.